msu-csc232-fa20/lab01/README.md

    prime[15] = 53
    ```

-   Once you have your program working properly, commit your changes.
+   Once you have your program working properly, commit your changes:

     ```bash